 b: Weighted average years of operation, computed as differences between 2021 and installation year.

-Across the six measures, there was substantial variation in the count of installation—ranging from 2,347 for ASHPs to over 25,000 for ductless heat pumps.
+Across the six residential measures, there was substantial variation in the count of installation—ranging from 2,347 for ASHPs to over 25,000 for ductless heat pumps.
 The measures also differed with respect to the trend in the number of installations by year.
 For ASHPs, about one-in-four measures were installed in 2011, and more than three-quarters were installed by 2015.
 In sharp contrast, less than 1% of furnaces and HPWHs were installed in 2011, and only about 20% of each were installed by 2015.

 The number of installed units and the number of years the units have been installed are critical factors for the EUL analysis.
 To estimate the EUL of an HVAC measure, one needs information on the date of installation and the date of failure for a sufficiently large sample of HVAC units (or insulation projects).
-For each of the equipment types shown in Table 15, the count of installed units appears sufficiently large for estimating the EUL with a conservative response rate.
+For each of the equipment types shown in Table 17, the count of installed units appears sufficiently large for estimating the EUL with a conservative response rate.
 However, complicating the analysis is the relatively short duration in which most of the HVAC units and insulation installed through the utility programs have been in place.
 The weighted average years of operation of the equipment analyzed by the Evaluation Team ranges from 3.7 and 3.8 years for furnaces and HPWHs, respectively, to 7.2 years for ASHPs.
 Across all measures, the maximum years of operation was 10 (corresponding to a unit installed in 2011).

+Commercial & Industrial Measures

+The Evaluation Team selected commercial HVAC as the measure type on which to focus in the commercial and industrial sector.
+We defined this as high efficiency unitary equipment, including both air conditioning equipment and heat pumps.
+The table below shows the number of installed units by year.
+UI’s C&I program tracking data went back to 2000, while 2010 was the earliest year for which C&I program tracking data was available for Eversource.